stephenyan1231/cuda_convnet_plus/README.md

 cuda_convnet_plus
 =================

-A forked copy of cuda_convnet
+A forked copy of cuda_convnet.

 Please visit project wiki for more information.